VizCopilot: Fostering Appropriate Reliance on Enterprise Chatbots with Context Visualization: Related Work

-As LLM-based chatbots gain prominence, related research in HCI has expanded rapidly.
-Zamfirescu et al.~\cite{zamfirescu2023whyjohnny} showed that non-expert users approach prompt design opportunistically and often hold inaccurate expectations of LLMs.
-Tankelevitch et al.~\cite{tankelevitch2024metacognition} argue for examining these challenges through the lens of metacognition, i.e., the ability to monitor and regulate one’s own thought processes, and identify two directions for future research: strengthening users’ metacognitive skills and reducing the metacognitive demands of interacting with conversational AI.

-For knowledge workers, excessive metacognitive demands can result in overreliance~\cite{passi_vorvoreanu_aether2022overreliance}, where users accept incorrect responses from AI, often with severe consequences.
-Previous work has sought to mitigate this issue through various approaches.
-Some studies focus on providing explanations that assist in verification and conveying uncertainty through highlights or linguistic expressions~\cite{passi2024appropriate}.
+Despite their widespread integration across application layers, LLM-based chatbots introduce new interaction design challenges, most notably overreliance, in which users accept incorrect or misleading AI outputs~\cite{passi2025addressing}.
+Previous work on interface design has sought to mitigate this issue through various strategies.
+Some studies focus on providing explanations that assist in verification and conveying uncertainty through highlights or linguistic expressions~\cite{passi2024appropriate, Kim2024uncertainty_expression}.
 Others take a more radical approach, introducing cognitive forcing functions~\cite{buccinca2021cognitiveforcing} that deliberately interrupt routine workflows.
 These functions use session timeouts or short textual alerts alongside AI responses to highlight risks, limitations, and alternatives, thereby provoking critical reflection~\cite{drosos2025itmakesthinkprovocations}.

-However, because these designs do not naturally integrate into users’ workflows, their practical and long-term effectiveness remains uncertain~\cite{si2024largelanguagemodelshelp}.
-In this work, we enhance users’ understanding and control of context by offloading cognitive and metacognitive demands to visualizations, cultivating a sustainable human–AI dynamic that augments rather than replaces human capability~\cite{heer2019sharedrepresentation}.
+All these interventions aim to raise awareness of chatbot failures.
+In practice, users may lack the experience or cognitive capacity to manually evaluate lengthy responses, cross-check supporting evidence, and translate such evaluations into actionable prompt refinements~\cite{zamfirescu2023whyjohnny, jiang2022promptmaker, kim2023evallm}.
+This gap reflects a broader design challenge: many chatbot interfaces implicitly demand sustained metacognitive effort, such as monitoring context, assessing reliability, and planning corrective actions, that exceeds what users can reasonably maintain during everyday work~\cite{tankelevitch2024metacognition}.

+In this work, we take an approach different than raising awareness of chatbot failures.
+Our goal is to explore context engineering as a strategy that enables users to effectively correct errors and steer chatbot behavior.
+We design visualizations that afford offloading key cognitive and metacognitive activities, including tracking context, inspecting supporting evidence, and modifying retrieved context, onto visual representations.
+By shifting these demands from users' internal reasoning to shared visual structures, our approach aims to augment, rather than replace, human judgment in human–AI interaction~\cite{heer2019sharedrepresentation, Ding2025diagram_guardrail}.
+By supporting users to engage in context engineering, this approach aims to foster appropriate reliance in two ways: 1) By actively reviewing and selecting context, users can develop better awareness, making it easier to catch and correct mistakes or `irrelevantly right'' chatbot responses; 2) With better context engineering, the accuracy of chatbot responses may improve.